 Punta Gorda is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 19,761 people and 17 constituent neighborhoods, Punta Gorda is the 147th largest community in Florida.

 Punta Gorda home prices are not only among the most expensive in Florida, but Punta Gorda real estate also consistently ranks among the most expensive in America.

-Punta Gorda is a decidedly white-collar city, with fully 90.61% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Punta Gorda is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Punta Gorda who work in office and administrative support (19.88%), sales jobs (16.49%), and management occupations (12.49%).
+Punta Gorda is a decidedly white-collar city, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Punta Gorda is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Punta Gorda who work in sales jobs (15.08%), management occupations (13.06%), and office and administrative support (12.77%).

-One of the nice things about Punta Gorda is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Punta Gorda is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Punta Gorda is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.45% of adults in Punta Gorda have a bachelor's degree or even advanced degree.
+The citizens of Punta Gorda are very well educated compared to the average community in the nation: 37.77% of adults in Punta Gorda have a bachelor's degree or even advanced degree.

 The most common language spoken in Punta Gorda is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and German/Yiddish.